In an SF6 Circuit breaker, sulphur hexafluoride gas is used as the arc quenching medium.

 - Single Pressure Puffer Type

-In both the double pressure and single pressure types, SF6 CBs are of either the dead tank design or live tank design.
+In both the double pressure and single pressure types, SF6 switchgear is of either the dead tank design or live tank design.

 The dead tank design is for outdoor installations and live tank (or modular design) is for indoor installations.
 Increasingly dead tank breakers are integrated into SF6 insulated substations for indoor or outdoor installations.

-The SF6 Circuit Breakers are available as in following designs.
+The SF6 Circuit Breakers are available as in the following designs.

 - live tank circuit breaker